 npx -y grok2-image-mcp-server

-To configure your MCP client application, add the following to your MCP configuration:
+To configure your MCP configuration file, add the following JSON:

 {